enkidevs/curriculum/lua/roblox-studio/cframes-i/cframes-syntax-ii.md

 ```lua
 partVariable.CFrame = CFrame.Angles(X, Y, Z)
 ```
-I know radians can be difficult to work with as degrees is much easier to visualize.
-Thus, you can import a math model to convert degrees into radians.
+If you'd like to use degrees instead of radians, you can import a math model to convert degrees into radians.

 ```lua
 partVariable.CFrame = CFrame.Angles(X, math.rad(90), Z)